scriptPilot/app-framework/README.md

 Updating does not work properly as necessary scripts are not completed.
 To test the newest development version, you should create a new app.

+## Contribution

+### Setup

+1. Run `clone https://github.com/scriptPilot/app-framework` to clone this repository
+2. Run `cd app-framework` to open the repository folder
+3. Run `npm install` to install all dependencies
+4. Run `sudo npm link` to make CLI available in development mode

+### New Feature or Bugfix

+1. Create an [issue](https://github.com/scriptPilot/app-framework/issues) in GitHub
+2. Create a branch with name `issue-<number>`
+3. Develop and test your solution, update the documentation
+4. Commit your changes on the issue branch
+5. Create a pull request with note `closes issue <number>`